franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

-- Users can't send messages to groups:
-  - The message will be created but it's sending issues an error.
-  - To **fix** this the Chat Consumer logic for sending messages needs to be reworked, using a for loop to iterate over the user's numbers in the Chat and send the notification to each one.
 - Scroll to bottom func doesn't scroll to the botom anymore when the last messages are images, test why:
   - **THIS IS WHAT I THINK THAT HAPPENS**: